Country Fire Authority: Operational Ranks

-CFA provides separate rank structures to cater for volunteer firefighters and career firefighters.
+CFA provides separate rank structures to cater for volunteer firefighters and career staff.
 Not all CFA positions are listed.

 Fire Services Reform

 On 19 May 2017, Premier Daniel Andrews and Minister for Emergency Services James Merlino proposed changes to the Victorian fire services.
 These changes include rationalisation and realignment of fire district boundaries as well as changes to the structure of fire fighting services within the State of Victoria.

 These came into effect on 1 July 2020.
 CFA Staff from the rank of Assistant Chief Fire Officer and below moved from CFA to Fire Rescue Victoria.
 They would be seconded back to CFA in order to fulfil operational roles as Commanders and ACFOs.
 All CFA Brigades are now 100% volunteer.

 Training

 "CFA's regional training campuses allow firefighters to experience operational scenarios, including live fires, in a safe, controlled and realistic environment.
 This is essential in developing and maintaining skills needed to fulfil the mission of protecting lives and property in Victorian communities."

 The CFA operates seven Regional Training Campuses: